-The problem is that only 41% are backing up daily, leaving many with gaps invaluable data needed for recovery.
+The problem is that only 41% were backing up daily, leaving many with gaps invaluable data needed for recovery.
 What’s also disturbing are studies stating that between 20 to 40% of companies don’t have a fully documented disaster recovery (DR) plan in place.
-Those studies also show that of the companies that have a plan, only 40% test it at least once a year.
+Those studies also show that of the companies with a plan, only 40% test it at least once a year.